kenxle/jupyter-plotly-xlsx-polar-graphing/README.md

 5. Export images or screencap

 # The Sheets
-"Ratings" allows you to create the ratings for each of your criteria.
+The tab "Ratings" allows you to create the ratings for each of your criteria.
 The number of criteria is flexible and the graph will adjust automatically.
+Names that are put on the first row will show up in the graphs, and the names in the first column will be graph titles.

 "Overlays" allows you specify which sets you want overlaid.
-Use the excel row number to specify overlays.
+Use the excel row number from sheet "Ratings" to specify overlays.
 You can overlay any number of graphs by continuing to add row numbers in the Overlays tab.
 Each row generates a new graph, each column adds a rating set to that rows set of overlays.

 # Settings
+* By default, the excel file is named "Polarities.xlsx".
+If you'd like to change it, there's a variable `filename` in the first code block.
+* By default, the excel file is in the same folder as the Jupyter Notebook file.
+You can change this using the variable `sdir` in the first code block.
+* By default, the sheets are named "Ratings" and "Overlays".
+The variables in the first code block named `sheet` allow you to control these.
+* The rating ranges default from 0-10.
+To change these, find the variables `rating_lower_range` and `rating_upper_range` in the first code block.